Which Breville Espresso Machine is Best for You?

-The Breville infuser takes the same functionalities as the duo temp pro but adds on some nice to have features instead of using the steam wand for hot water.
+The Breville infuser takes the same functionalities as the duo temp pro but adds some features instead of using the steam wand for hot water.

-The infuser now has a dedicated hot water outlet, making it great for americanos, but also just getting hot water quickly.
+The infuser now has a dedicated hot water outlet, making it great for americanos and just getting hot water quickly.

 For other things, such as tea, the espresso extraction is now controlled by two pre-programmable single and double shot buttons, so that, once you hit go, you can walk away and know that it will stop at the same point every time.

 The addition of an analogue pressure gauge Is also helpful when dialling in new coffee or evaluating the quality of each shot; the infuser also allows you to adjust the temperature of the extraction to accommodate for lighter or darker roasted beans, making it slightly more capable than the duo temp pro in terms of absolute espresso.

 If you’re on a strict budget, you might want to stick with a duo temp, but if your budget can stretch a little the infuser’s added features are very nice to have in terms of performance.